KQian-lab/Team6ProjectLive/FINAL_REPORT.md

 ### What we had planned for the future
 - Improve User interface.
 - Increase the difficulty of the game based on the score obtained or the elapsed time.
 Currently, the difficulty level is constant.
-- Implement sign-out functionality
+- Implement sign-out functionality.
-- Maintain sign-in status with cookies
+- Maintain sign-in status with cookies.
+- Implement multiple spaceships with different capabilities.

 ### Any known problems (bugs, issues)
 - Not immediately game over even if hit by a meteor.